Tejaswi0809/shoppingandrecipelist/README.md

 ##Build

-Run `nguild` to build the project.The build artificates will be stored in the `dist/`directory.Use the `--prod`flag for a production build.
+Run `ng build` to build the project.The build artificates will be stored in the `dist/`directory.Use the `--prod`flag for a production build.

 ##Running unit tests

-Run `ngtest` to execute the unit test via [karma]
+Run `ngtest` to execute the unit tests via [karma]

 ##Running end-to-end tests